minio/docs/source/minio-cli/minio-mc/mc-alias.rst

    mc alias remove ALIAS

-- Replace ``ALIAS`` with the name of the S3-compatible service to remove.
+- Replace :mc-cmd:`~mc alias remove ALIAS` with the alias of the S3-compatible service to remove.

-Use :mc-cmd:`mc alias list` to list the currently configured S3-compatible services.
+Use :mc-cmd:`mc alias list` to list the currently configured aliases and their associated S3-compatible service.

 List Configured S3-Compatible Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~